310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% endbubble %}

 {% bubble Midori serious %}
 Daikichi… Ahh, that was the name of your pet dog, wasn’t it…?
-So he’s yours, then…?
+So this dog’s yours, then…?
 {% endbubble %}

 {% bubble Subaru %}
 Yep!
 His name’s Daikichi!
 It’s a good name with a good omen to it!
+{% endbubble %}

+{% bubble Subaru curious %}
 Wait, have you never seen him before?
 {% endbubble %}

-{% bubble Midori sad4 %}
+{% bubble Midori sad2 %}
-*Sigh*… Um, so this dog really *isn’t* Morisawa-senpai…?
+Hah… Um, so this dog really *isn’t* Morisawa-senpai, huh…?
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru grin %}
 …?
 Why’re you bringing up Chi~chan-senpai?
 I don’t get what you mean, but this here’s Daikichi!

-We were raised together like brothers, so his interests are the same as mine.
+We were raised together like brothers, so his interests are the same as mine, I think!

 Whenever I’m practicing basketball, he comes over to play with the ball!
+{% endbubble %}

+{% bubble Subaru yare %}
 But his paws are usually dirty from the mud, soo~ He left footprints everywhere in the gym.

 The place looked *really* bad, so I had to go and get the mop and dust cloth!

-By the time I got back, I heard you’d taken him away, so I had to come all the way here for him!
+By the time I got back, I heard you’d taken him away, so that’s why I came all the way here for him!
 {% endbubble %}

 {% bubble Midori worried0 %}
-B-But he had Morisawa-senpai’s notebook and uniform for some reason…
+B-But he had Morisawa-senpai’s notebook and uniform for some reason…?
 {% endbubble %}

 {% bubble Subaru %}
-Ahh, he was also practicing with me!
+Ahh, Chi~chan-senpai was also practicing with me!
 Actually, we’ve been there together since this morning!
+It just happened naturally!

-Daikichi had Chi~chan-senpai’s uniform in his mouth when you saw him, right?
+I bet Daikichi had Chi~chan-senpai’s uniform in his mouth when you saw him, didn’t he?

 He’s a clever dog, so he tends to bring back stuff to its owner~
+{% endbubble %}

+{% bubble Subaru northinking %}
-Takamin, you smell like Chi~chan-senpai, so he must’ve thought it was yours.
+Takamin, you smell like Chi~chan-senpai, so he might’ve thought it was yours…?
 {% endbubble %}

 {% bubble Midori worried0 %}